garystafford/foreman-vagrant/README.md

 ## Foreman-Puppet-Vagrant  Multiple-VM Creation and Configuration
 Automatically provision multiple VMs with Vagrant and VirtualBox.
 Automatically install, configure, and test Foreman and Puppet Agents on those VMs.

 #### JSON Configuration File
 The `Vagrantfile` retrieves multiple VM configurations from a separate `nodes.json` JSON file.
 All VM configuration is contained in that JSON file.
 You can add additional VMs to the JSON file, following the existing pattern.
-The 'Vagrantfile' will loop through all nodes (VMs) in the `nodes.json` file and create the VMs.
+The `Vagrantfile` will loop through all nodes (VMs) in the `nodes.json` file and create the VMs.
 You can easily swap configuration files for alternate environments since the `Vagrantfile` is designed to be generic and portable.

 #### Instructions